bicodrex/bicodrex.github.io/content/posts/0001-encrypting-wallets-unlocking-knowledge.md

 My main task during Summer of Bitcoin was to implement wallet encryption and a backup mechanism for Coinswap.

-Coinswap wallets are stored was stored in the `wallets/` folder as binary files.
+Coinswap wallets are stored in the `wallets/` folder as binary files.
 This worked functionally, but there was a big issue: the files were completely unencrypted.
 That meant if malware or any malicious actor gained access to your computer, they could simply decode the file and extract your private keys.

 The goal was clear: